 7. The major civil works under the program will consist of extending/upgrading of existing health care facilities and construction of new ones.
-As discussed in the preceding section, pending final selection of the facilities that are to be extended/upgraded and built anew and finalization of the engineering designs, it is assumed that potential resettlement issues would be associated with (i) private land acquisition; (ii) displacement of non-titled persons from public lands, including those owned by MOHFW; and (iii) resumption of leased-out public lands from private citizens.
+As discussed in the preceding section, pending final selection of the facilities that are to be extended/upgraded and built anew and finalization of the engineering designs, it is assumed that potential resettlement issues would be associated with (i) private land acquisition; (ii) displacement of squatters and encroachers from public lands, including those owned by MOHFW; and (iii) resumption of leased-out public lands from private citizens.
 Considering the potential impacts, MOHFW will obtain private and public lands, which may have been under authorized and unauthorized private uses, by using the following means:

-Private Lands Wherever found absolutely necessary, MOHFW will use the present Acquisition and Requisition of Immovable Property Ordinance, 1982, and mitigate the associated adverse impacts in compliance with the World Bank's operational policy on Involuntary Resettlement (OP 4.12).
+Private Lands.
+Wherever found absolutely necessary, MOHFW will use the present Acquisition and Requisition of Immovable Property Ordinance, 1982, and mitigate the associated adverse impacts in compliance with the World Bank's policies on Involuntary Resettlement and on Indigenous Peoples.